 To capture NPS, customers are asked a simple question: On a scale of 1-10, how likely are you to recommend [company] to a friend/colleague?
 Your customers will fall into one of these categories:

-- Promoters are defined as people who rate your company with a score of 9 or 10.
+Promoters are people who rate your company with a score of 9 or 10.
 Promoters are your enthusiasts and loyalists.

-Customer Effort Score, or CES, measures how much effort a customer had to put into completing a task, including getting a support ticket resolved, making a return, etc. Like CSAT, CES measures a specific instance.
+Customer Effort Score, or CES, measures how much effort a customer puts into completing a task, including resolving a support ticket, making a return, etc. Like CSAT, CES measures a specific instance.

 Measuring CES is important because customers expect effortless, convenient experiences.
 Customers are more likely to churn if the experience is difficult.
 In fact, research has shown that “96% of customers with a high-effort service interaction become more disloyal compared to just 9% who have a low-effort experience.2”

-Reducing effort can be done in a variety of ways, including minimizing time spent to get a resolution, the number of times a person has to reach out or total back-and-forth interactions.
+You can reduce effort in a variety of ways.
+Such as minimizing time spent to get a resolution, the number of times a person has to reach out or total back-and-forth interactions.

 To determine CES, you’ll ask your customers, On a scale from “Very Easy” to “Very Difficult”, how was your experience?
 If you find that you have a low CES score, identify how to remove obstacles and friction from the interaction.

-Customer dissatisfaction (DSAT) is the exact opposite of CSAT, and measures how dissatisfied customers are with the experience.
+The exact opposite of CSAT is Customer dissatisfaction (DSAT).
+DSAT measures whether your customers are dissatisfied with an experience.
 Companies often don’t think about DSAT, but it’s important.
 This is because the damage a dissatisfied customer could have goes well beyond the individual not ever purchasing from you again.
 People talk to their friends and post on their social media channels about poor experiences.
 In fact, Americans are telling an average of 15 people about poor service3.

 To track DSAT, you’ll analyze the data from the same question measuring CSAT in which you ask how satisfied a person is with experience.
-If you used a scale from 1-10, your dissatisfied customers are the ones who responded 1-5.
-When you identify which customers were dissatisfied, you can analyze their entire experience to identify what went wrong and address the issues.
+On a scale from 1-10, your dissatisfied customers are the ones who responded 1-5.
+Once you identify your dissatisfied customers, you can analyze their entire experience to identify what went wrong and address the issues.

 Don’t waste your resources by giving detractors referral codes or links.
-At this point in time, they are not going to recommend your business.
+Because at this point in time, they are not going to recommend your business.

-As companies put more focus on the customer experience, benchmarking CSAT scores against industry averages is a good way to see if your efforts are enough.
-So how do you know what a good CSAT score is?
+Companies are putting more focus on the customer experience.
+Benchmarking CSAT scores against industry averages is a good way to see if your efforts are enough.
+But how do you know what a good score is?

-The American Customer Satisfaction Index has outlined CSAT score benchmarks by industry, and how they change year-over-year.
-According to the organization, breweries have the highest at 84%, while internet service providers and subscription television services have the lowest at 62%.
+The American Customer Satisfaction Index has outlined CSAT benchmarks by industry.
+It also looks at how they change year-over-year.
+According to the organization, breweries have the highest CSAT at 84%.
+On the other hand, internet service providers and subscription television services have the lowest at 62%.

 A few other industry CSAT score benchmarks include: